jonas747/fortia-server/readme.md

 	- resources.json - Information about the resources
 	- TBD
 - scripts - Folder containing scripts
+	- init.js
-	- server - Scripts that are executed on the server
+		- This script will be executed on server startup, use include(), and addClientJsFile() in this file.
-	- client - Scripts that are executed on the client
-	- shared - Scripts that are executed on both the the client and the server

 More detailed information: